Evolinox/SpookBot/README.md

 Inspect Discord User Profiles
 Create a verification embed for new Members
 Integrated Ollama AI (Requires Local Server)
+Get a Timetable for a Trainstation (Germany only)

 ## Setup
 > [!IMPORTANT]